Contributing: FAQs

 I have developed a detailed hard science setting concerning an alien empire.
 Can this be included in the project?

-With all that said, if you have something that you think might fit into all of the above, drop us a line and we'll consider it.
+With all that said, if you have something that you think might fit into all of the above, send us a message and we'll consider it.
 The worst we can do is say no, and it won't be meant in a personal way if we do.

 If I do choose to submit material to the OAUP, does the OAUP own the copyright?